tutmryan/vo-dev-api/docs/infrastructure/shared-infra-setup.md

 1. In the "Manage" section, click on "Groups", then on "New group".
 1. Enter a group name: 'Verified Orchestration SQL Admins ([non ]prod)', description: 'Administrators of the Verified Orchestration platform SQL infrastructure' select relevant members, and finalise the group creation.

-### Add the deployment service principal to the Azure SQL administrators group
+### Temporarily add the deployment service principal to the Azure SQL administrators group

 1. Navigate to the Azure Active Directory blade in the Azure Portal: <https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview>.
 1. In the "Manage" section, click on "Groups", then on the group you created in the previous step.
 1. Click on "Members", then on "+ Add members".
 1. Search for the deployment service principal by its name, then click on "Select".

-_NOTE:_ the deployment service principal needs to be removed from the Azure SQL administrators group after the shared infra pipeline is run successfully for the first time and has created and set up the SQL server instance(s).
+_NOTE:_ the deployment service principal needs to be removed manually from the Azure SQL administrators group after the shared infra pipeline is run successfully for the first time and has created and set up the SQL server instance(s).
 Further deployments of the shared infra pipeline or the deployments of instance release pipelines do not need the deployment service principal to be the server admin.

 When the shared infra pipeline is first run, after creating the SQL server(s), it